sumeetshirgure/sumeetshirgure.github.io/docs/9_about.markdown

 ![Portrait](/assets/images/pfp.jpg)

 I'm a PhD student at University of Central Florida, advised by Prof. Siyuan Niu.
+My research focus is in quantum computing.

 I got my Master's in Computer Science with honors from USC.
-I was quite involved with electrical engineering and quantum computing.

 Before that I briefly worked remotely as a software engineer at Google's Bangalore offices.